-This Standard provides the knowledge for personnel across the PAPL estate to report, intervene and support responses to incidents and emergencies in accordance with the Perth Airport's Work Health and Safety Management System (WHSMS) Framework, Airfield Operations Safety Management System (AO-SMS), Emergency Framework and Aerodrome Emergency Plan (AEP).
+This Standard provides the knowledge for personnel across the PAPL estate to report, intervene and support responses to incidents and emergencies in accordance with the Perth Airport's Work Health and Safety Management System (WHSMS) Framework, Airfield Operations Safety Management System (AO-SMS).
+Emergency Framework and Aerodrome Emergency Plan (AEP).

 This Standard and the procedures described within this document may be amended from time to time by PAPL.
-PAPL will endeavour to provide sufficient notification of changes; however, it is the responsibility of each business and their employees to keep informed of any amendments and use the most current version of this Standard, which is available on Perth Airport's website.
-Any information published via a Perth Airport Notice (PAN) or directed by the incident controller in an emergency takes precedence over the information contained in this document.
+PAPL will endeayour to provide sufficient notification of changes; however, it is the responsibility of each business and their employees to keep informed of any amendments.
+Any information published via a Perth Airport Notice (PAN) or directed by the incident controller in an emergency situation takes precedence over the information contained in this document.